vincenzooo/pyXsurf/docs/source/index.rst

 Welcome to pyXsurf's documentation!
 ===================================

-Please be patient, this project is under heavy revision, come back in one month to see what is changed.
+Please be patient, this project is under heavy revision, come back in a while and see what is changed.

-For the moment you can check:
+For the moment you can look:

 .. toctree::
    :maxdepth: 1